-All of this must be enterprise-grade, meeting appropriate SLAs.
-You cannot assume that a certain storage implementation will reliably be able to cope with geo-failure scenarios, when it isn't explicitly constructed and tested for geo-redundancy.
+All of this must be enterprise-grade, meeting some appropriate SLAs.
+You cannot assume that a certain storage implementation will reliably be able to cope with geo-failure scenarios, when it isn't explicitly constructed and tested(!) for geo-redundancy like MARS is.

-Critically: in addition to the storage, enough application servers (or combined server hardware containing their local storage) must be present at both locations A and B, and they need to know where their corresponding data is (remote storage and/or local storage).
-When the active side is lost by a spontaneous geo-disaster like an earthquake, all the application servers, their services, networking functionality, etc, must be successfully restarted at the other location within a reasonable timeframe.
-It must be guaranteed that all relevant servers and services are running on the right corresponding data, with the right IP addresses, etc.
+In addition to the storage, enough application servers must be present at both locations A and B, and they need to know where their corresponding data is.
+When the active side is lost by a spontanous geo-disaster like an earthquake, all the application servers, their services, networking functionality, etc, must be successfully restarted at the other location within a reasonable timeframe.
+It must be guaranteed that all servers and services are running on the right corresponding data, with the right IP addresses, etc.